-- Certain Professional Practice faculty advisors are responsible for certain majors, so it is important that you contact an advisor responsible for one of the majors you are interested in hiring.
+- Certain UC ProPEL faculty advisors are responsible for certain majors, so it is important that you contact an advisor responsible for one of the majors you are interested in hiring.
 Any faculty advisor will share your need with the other responsible faculty advisors for the majors you are hiring.

 12) What is the best time to begin interviewing students?

 - The best time to interview students would be any time after the start of the fourth week of the semester proceeding the semester you would like the co-op student to begin working.
 For example, if you would like a student to work during the fall semester, you would want to interview for the position starting the fourth week of the summer semester.
 Interviewing may occur any time during the semester, but the earlier you interview, the larger the pool of available candidates.